-14.2.3 Objectives/Benchmarking

-Board of Directors Compensation
+14.2.3 Objectives/Benchmarking Board Compensation

-The compensation policy for the Board of Directors is designed to attract and retain experienced and motivated individuals for the Board of Directors.
-The compensation should be competitive and in an appropriate relation to the market and ensure the Board of Director's independence in its supervisory capacity of the Executive Committee and the Company.
+The compensation policy for the Board is designed to attract and retain experienced and motivated individuals for the Board.
+The compensation should be competitive and in appropriate relation to the market and ensure the Board's independence in its supervisory capacity of the EC and the Company.